Pegasus’ response to COVID-19

 All photography staff must properly wear a face mask before they exit their vehicle on location until they are back inside their vehicle for departure.

-Spray bottles with alcohol-based sanitizer is provided to all staff for multiple purposes.
+Spray bottles with alcohol-based sanitizer are provided to all staff for multiple purposes:

 - Sanitizing hands of staff and subjects

 - Sanitizing equipment & surfaces between subjects photographed (i.e. posing stool)

 Class photographs are not being offered at this time and instead students will be provided with a composite photo.

 Appointments are arranged for both junior and senior graduates.